Starting at age 6 and until your child turns 18, your child is required to attend school or comply with the homeschool laws. Exceptions:

 You may homeschool under any of the legal options listed below.
 As a general rule, you are required to teach your child for at least 180 days per school year, and you must be a parent or legal guardian of the child you are enrolling.
 (You may employ a tutor who has the same educational qualifications that you are required to have to do some or all of the teaching.)
 Follow the steps below the option that you choose.

 About church-related “umbrella” schools: Some of Tennessee’s homeschooling options involve teaching your child with a church-related school.
-A church-related school (CRS) is a school (1) operated by a denominational, parochial, or other bona fide church organization and (2) accredited by the Tennessee Association of Christian Schools, the Association of Christian Schools International, the Tennessee Association of Independent Schools, the Southern Association of Colleges and Schools, the Tennessee Association of Non-Public Academic Schools, the Tennessee Association of Church Related Schools, or a school affiliated with Accelerated Christian Education, Inc.
+A church-related school (CRS) is a school (1) operated by a denominational, parochial, or other bona fide church organization and (2) accredited by the Tennessee Association of Christian Schools, the Association of Christian Schools International, the Tennessee Association of Independent Schools, the Southern Association of Colleges and Schools, the Tennessee Association of Non-Public Academic Schools, the Tennessee Association of Church Related Schools, the Tennessee Alliance of Church Related Schools, or a school affiliated with Accelerated Christian Education, Inc.

 Here are some websites that can help you find a CRS: